IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 ╵
 ```

-The warning fires only when the instance has Independent Backups configured **and** the required S2S authorizations (`independent_backups` and `resource_group`) are not both `true`.
+The warning is emitted (or The warning appears) only when the instance has Independent Backups configured **and** the required S2S authorizations (`independent_backups` and `resource_group`) are not both `true`.
 It is suppressed for Classic plans and Gen2 instances not enrolled in Independent Backups.

 To resolve the warning, create the required IAM service-to-service authorization between the database service and `databases-independent-backups`.
 Once both authorizations are in place, the warning will no longer appear.